BenchCI Examples¶

 GPIO automation, both local and remote

-Power v2 resources for generic serial relay, HTTP relay, and mock power control
+Power resources for generic serial relay, HTTP relay, and GPIO power

 multi-node orchestration